 On June 10, 2011, Cypress filed a complaint against us with the United States International Trade Commission (the "ITC").
 The ITC complaint, as subsequently amended, alleged infringement by GSI of three of the five patents involved in the District Court case and one additional patent and also alleged infringement by three of our distributors and 11 of our customers who allegedly incorporate our SRAMs in their products.
 The ITC complaint sought a limited exclusion order excluding the allegedly infringing SRAMs, and products containing them, from entry into the United States and permanent orders directing GSI and the other respondents to cease and desist from selling or distributing such products in the United States.
 On July 21, 2011, the ITC formally instituted an investigation in response to Cypress's complaint.
-Two of the distributor-respondents and ten of the customer-respondents were subsequently dismissed from the investigation.
-The evidentiary hearing took place in March 2012.
-On October 25, 2012, Chief Administrative Law Judge Charles E. Bullock issued his initial determination in which he held that our SRAM products, and products containing them, do not infringe the asserted patent claims and that Cypress had failed to establish the existence of a domestic industry that practices the asserted patents.
-Because he found that the accused products do not infringe any of the asserted patent claims, Judge Bullock did not consider or rule on the additional arguments of GSI and the other respondents that the Cypress patents are invalid and unenforceable.
-Following a remand by the ITC, on February 25, 2012, Judge Bullock issued a supplemental initial determination finding that the asserted patents are enforceable and not invalid.
-On June 7, 2013, the ITC announced that the full Commission had affirmed Judge Bullock's determination that GSI's SRAM devices, and products containing them, do not infringe the Cypress patents and that Cypress had failed to establish the requisite domestic industry.
-Moreover, the Commission reversed a portion of Judge Bullock's supplemental determination with respect to validity, finding the asserted claims of one of the patents to have been anticipated by prior art and, therefore, invalid.
-The Commission also ordered the investigation terminated.
+On June 7, 2013, the ITC announced that the full Commission had affirmed the determination of Chief Administrative Law Judge Charles E. Bullock that GSI's SRAM devices, and products containing them, do not infringe the Cypress patents and that Cypress had failed to establish the existence of a domestic industry that practices the patents.
+Moreover, the Commission reversed a portion of Judge Bullock's determination with respect to the validity of the patents, finding the asserted claims of one of the patents to have been anticipated by prior art and, therefore, invalid.
+The Commission ordered the investigation terminated, and Cypress did not appeal the ruling.

 The Minnesota District Court case had been stayed pending the conclusion of the ITC proceeding.
 Following the termination of the ITC proceeding, the stay was lifted.
-On May 1, 2013, Cypress filed a lawsuit in the United States District Court for the Northern District of California alleging infringement by our products of five additional Cypress patents.
+On May 1, 2013, Cypress filed an additional lawsuit in the United States District Court for the Northern District of California alleging infringement by our products of five additional Cypress patents.
 Like the Minnesota case, the complaint in the California lawsuit seeks unspecified damages for past infringement and a permanent injunction against future infringement.
-We have filed answers in both cases denying liability and asserting affirmative defenses.
-Discovery is in the preliminary stage in both cases.
+We filed answers in both cases denying liability and asserting affirmative defenses.
+On August 7, 2013, the parties stipulated that the claims in the Minnesota case with respect to three of the asserted patents would be dismissed without prejudice and that the claims with respect to the remaining two patents would be transferred to, and consolidated with, the California case.
+On August 20, 2013, the Court in the California case ordered the cases consolidated.
+Discovery in the case is proceeding.